How to Make Pretend Play Toys — Easy Step-by-Step Guide

 - 1

 Gather your cardboard boxes.
-Choose ones that are roughly the size of appliances like a refrigerator, oven, or washing machine.
+Choose ones that are roughly the size of appliances like a refrigerator, oven, or washing machine; larger boxes will offer more play space and detail opportunities.
+Ensure they are clean and free of any debris.

 - 2

 Decide which appliance each box will become.
-For example, one large box can be a refrigerator, another a stove.
+For example, one large box can be a refrigerator, another a stove, and a third a washing machine or dishwasher.
+Planning ahead will help you visualize the final outcome and allocate boxes effectively.

 - 3